apcalypso/Cryptonite/README.md

 **Class CryptoCompare**

-To collect data for the cryptocurrency prices we created a class called CryptoCompare in python.
-Within CryptoCompare we created three main functions: extract raw data, time period specification and data depository.
+To collect data for the cryptocurrency prices we created a class called **CryptoCompare** in python.
+Within **CryptoCompare** we created three main functions: extract raw data, time period specification and data depository.
-Cryptocompare API is used within function Cryptocompare_histo to collect and retrieve data from the several exchanges to create an aggregate of the prices.
-Notice the url has the term CCCAGG which stands for CryptoCompare Current Aggregate.
+Cryptocompare API is used within function **Cryptocompare_histo** to collect and retrieve data from the several exchanges to create an aggregate of the prices.
+Notice the url has the term **CCCAGG** which stands for *CryptoCompare Current Aggregate*.